rushilma/thesis/2-algorithms.typ

 However, Huang and Mossel's work on broadcasting on trees, this heuristic breaks down: degree $D <= O(log N)$ algorithms fail despite there existing a linear-time algorithm known as Belief Propagation @huangOptimalLowDegree2025.
 To this end, the authors suggest this discrepancy arises from the requirement of "depth" in the Belief Propagation algorithm -- roughly, despite running in linear time, this algorithm still struggles in practice in the "hard" regime.
 As a takeaway, we can surmise that the low degree heuristic is reasonable for describing random search problems involving optimization of a "flat" structure, in which algorithmic complexity cannot hide behind $N$-independent factors.
+Thus, having an explicit handle on algorithm degree enables us to both control stability and extend our results to rule out general polynomial-time algorithms.

 meow @liEasyOptimizationProblems2024